top of page

 Mattguyver, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

-Scattered across the muddy ground near natural salt springs were enormous bones—far larger than those of any animal they recognized.
+Scattered across the muddy ground near natural salt springs were enormous bones.

 Why Giant Bones Were Found Here

-Over time, their remains were preserved in the soil, eventually leading to the remarkable fossil discoveries that made the site famous.
+Over time, their remains were preserved in the soil—creating one of the largest fossil concentrations in early America.

 Thomas Jefferson and the Mystery of the Giant Bones